ApocalypseArisen/Bracket-switcher/README.md

 sudo make
 ```

 4. Done!
-You can now run bracket switche anywhere in your system by typing cbrsw in terminal.
+You can now run bracket switcher anywhere in your system by typing cbrsw in terminal.

 ### Modifiyng code